klust/LUMI-BE-training-materials/docs/intro-202310xx/02_CPE.md

 as you may want to inject an optimised MPI library as we shall see in the container section of this course.

+!!! lumi-be "Clusters in Belgium"

+    There are differences in the setup of the operating system on LUMI compared to the VSC, CÉCI and Cenearo clusters in Belgium.

+    Lucia, the Cenaero cluster and Walloon tier-1 system, has a programming environment which is similar to LUMI.
+But all other Belgian systems have a programming environment that is more inspired on the GNU and other Open Source software approach.
+(I don't want to say "a more traditional" programming environment as in fact the HPE Cray PE goes back in its approach to the environment on UNIX workstations and supercomputers in the '90s, so is in fact the more traditional one.
+It's just that we have forgotten those traditions...)

 ## The operating system on LUMI